The Centre undertakes research projects into issues relating to consulting.

 The preliminary results were announced at the Centre's Global Symposium in November 2018 and the report covering the findings was launched in March 2019.
 A write up of launch and the key findings in the report can be found in our news section or click here.

-Please supply your details below to receive an automated email providing you with free access to the full report "Consulting Skills for 2030".
+Please enter your details in the form below to receive an automated email providing you with free access to the full report.